josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 I do not care how fast I build, or how easily I prototype, so much as I care that I am building something uniquely good, and building it the right way.

+Besides: I would argue that the last few years of growth in browser CSS, as well as frontend frameworks, have rendered Tailwind's benefits largely moot for many use cases.
+We have [`@scope` in CSS now](https://fullystacked.net/posts/scope-in-css/).
+We have [cascade layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer).
+Even if you don't want to reach for those from the platform, most frontend frameworks (like [SvelteKit](https://kit.svelte.dev/), [Vue](https://vuejs.org), and [Astro](https://astro.build)) offer scoped styling as an out-of-the-box feature.
+(Or you can use [CSS modules](https://css-tricks.com/css-modules-part-1-need/).)

+Or, if what you like about Tailwind is the utility classes, there's the much less intrusive [Open Props](https://open-props.style/).

+Point is: I think Tailwind served the world of pre-2023 frontend development quite well.
+I don't expect fans or organizations to move, but I _do_ think we're actively outgrowing the need for it right now.
+Most of the answers Tailwind provided weren't otherwise readily available at the time, but they're now becoming more and more just parts of the platform, and of the other tools we're already using anyway.

 ### Some backstory

 There was a time in my career when I, along with the rest of the frontend engineers I worked with, were _forced_ to write absolutely _everything_ in Tailwind.
 There literally wasn't a stylesheet to even put CSS into; it was forbidden.
 We couldn't even edit the Tailwind config file for most of the time I was there.
 The powers at that company decided that was the best way to keep us all consistent.
 If it wasn't Tailwind, it didn't ship.

-(Everybody I've told this to finds it bafflingly ridiculous.
-Even the most ardent Tailwind fans cite the ability to simply break out of it and write CSS any time as a necessary and beneficial feature.)
+(_Everybody I've told this to finds it bafflingly ridiculous.
+Even the most ardent Tailwind fans cite the ability to simply break out of it and write CSS any time as a necessary and beneficial feature.
+Nonetheless, it was our reality._)

 Clearly, there was a sharp lack of representation in the room when that decision was made.

-We, the frontend team, tried reasoning with the more senior and more backend-focused developers in charge; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations, but forcing us into questionable architecture decisions as well.
+We, the frontend team, tried reasoning with the more senior and more backend-focused developers in charge of this tooling decision; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations, but forcing us into questionable architecture choices as well.
 (Custom components proliferated out of control, to the point that it almost didn't make sense to have components at all.)

-We also explained how this change was making us miserable, by putting our best tools just out of reach and forcing us to implement crude workarounds to achieve mediocre results.
-We weren't happy, and neither were the designers whose work we were implementing.
+We also explained how this change was having adverse effect, both on the workers and the work.
+By putting our best tools just out of reach, we were forced to put more effort into crude workarounds, just to achieve mediocre results.

+We weren't happy, and neither were the designers whose work we were implementing. (_Try explaining to a designer that what they want would be not only possible, but relatively trivial, if you weren't locked into a Tailwind-only world._)

 Besides, this just resulted in JIT styles being abused all over the place.
 The compiled stylesheet on the project had ballooned to unreasonable scale, because every team was just implementing their own one-offs willy-nilly.